patiem/ships/README.md

 ### Dropped Features

-So far we have been allowed  to drop the below features,
+We were allowed to drop the below features,

  * Surrounding adjacent fields around sunken ships with missed hits
  * Placing partially horizontal / vertical ships

-Also we'd like to negotiate the below feature,
+Nevertheless, we implemented one from above,

- * Redirecting game messages from GUI to other outputs (file, console and such)
+ * Surrounding adjacent fields around sunken ships with missed hits

 We aren't really planning to deliver the extra feature: nukes. :(

 ## Project ships